adametry/gulp-eslint/README.md

         // Alternatively use eslint.formatEach() (see Docs).
         .pipe(eslint.format())
         // To have the process exit with an error code (1) on
-        // lint error, return the stream and pipe to failOnError last.
+        // lint error, return the stream and pipe to failAfterError last.
-        .pipe(eslint.failOnError());
+        .pipe(eslint.failAfterError());
 });

 gulp.task('default', ['lint'], function () {